 “My little boy’s middle name is Jacob, named after my best friend who’s surname was Jacobs.
 She passed away when I was 7 months pregnant.
 So it’s my little tribute to her.”

-There were the mums who wanted to keep a name in the family, because it was family tradition…
+Keeping a name in the family, because it’s family tradition

 “My little dude has James Stuart for middle names,” mum Sarah C explained.